Jacqueline Kennedy Onassis: Historical assessments

 In 2020, Time magazine included her name on its list of 100 Women of the Year.
-She was named Woman of the Year 1962 for her efforts in uplifting the American history and art.
+She was named Woman of the Year 1962 for her efforts in uplifting American history and art.

 Jacqueline Kennedy Onassis is seen as being customary in her role as first lady, though Frank N. Magill argued that her life was validation that "fame and celebrity" changed the way that first ladies are evaluated historically.
 Hamish Bowles, curator of the "Jacqueline Kennedy: The White House Years" exhibit at the Metropolitan Museum of Art, attributed her popularity to a sense of unknown that was felt in her withdrawal from the public which he dubbed "immensely appealing".
 After her death, Kelly Barber referred to Jacqueline Kennedy Onassis as "the most intriguing woman in the world", furthering that her stature was also due to her affiliation with valuable causes.
 Historian Carl Sferrazza Anthony summarized that the former first lady "became an aspirational figure of that era, one whose privilege might not be easily reached by a majority of Americans but which others could strive to emulate".
 Since the late 2000s, Onassis's traditional persona has been invoked by commentators when referring to fashionable political spouses.
 A wide variety of commentators have positively credited the work of Jacqueline Kennedy Onassis in restoring the White House, including Hugh Sidey, Letitia Baldrige, Laura Bush, Kathleen P. Galop, and Carl Anthony.

 Since 1982 Siena College Research Institute has periodically conducted surveys asking historians to assess American first ladies according to a cumulative score on the independent criteria of their background, value to the country, intelligence, courage, accomplishments, integrity, leadership, being their own women, public image, and value to the president.
 Consistently, Onassis has ranked among the three-eight highly regarded first ladies in these surveys.
 In terms of cumulative assessment, Onassis has been ranked: